Satyajit-147/MaRS-Software-Recruitment-Task1/README.md

    **Description:** The command uploads the commited changes from local repository to the remote repository on GitHub. -u enables pushing to be done without specifying the active branch

+**##Bash Scripting**
+For this task, I generated a random number between 0 and 100 for the battery level using the command RANDOM%101, followed by two if conditions.
+The first condition checks if the battery level is below 20% and displays an appropriate error message if the condition is met.
+The second condition pings google.com to check network connectivity.
+If both checks pass, the script prints "All systems operational"; otherwise, it exits with an error message.

+**#MEDIUM DOSE**

+**##Task1**

+The task was to determine the adjusted coordinates of the Rover Brick.
+According to the problem, the rover made a 360-degree turn 55 cm behind the actual mark.
+To correct its position, I first calculated the direction vector from the initial reference point to the final position.
+Then, I computed the unit vector, multiplied it by 55, and added the result to the final rover coordinates to obtain the corrected position.
+The initial reference frame and the rover’s final position before adjustment are taken as input from the user.